JGrana01/Starlnk/README.md

 ```sh
 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/JGrana01/starlnk/master/starlnk.sh" -o "/jffs/scripts/starlnk" && chmod 0755 /jffs/scripts/starlnk && /jffs/scripts/starlnk install
 ```
+Install will firt check for the correct router architecture (aarch64 - needed for grpcurl) then Entware being installed.
+If either are a problem, starlnk will let you know and not install.

+If both are met, it will create a directory in /jffs/addons (starlnk), create a config file there and setup a link in /opt/bin (starlnk) to /jffs/scripts/starlnk.sh

+## Uninstallation
+To remove starlnk and it's addon directory as well as grpcurl, run either in Menu mode, "U" uninstall or from the command line:

+$ starlnk uninstall

 ## Usage
 starlnk runs either a menu based system using dialog without any command line arguments or in script mode where it will return results of a command or do an